 Students undertaking the full IB Diploma or the Hanova Diploma will be assessed in every subject and core component by fixed assessment criteria.
 By the end of the two-year Diploma Programme, students will have been assessed both internally and externally in ways that measure individual performance against stated objectives for each subject.

 During the course of the Diploma Programme, students will be assessed in a variety of ways, including written assignments, essays, projects, oral presentations and commentaries.
 Many of these are assessed in the school and are called Internal Assessment (IA).

-In the first few days of May every year, all IB Diploma and Hanova Diploma students will undertake their final written examinations in their subjects.
-Our first examination session will be in May 2017.
+Every year in May or November, all IB Diploma and Hanova Diploma students will undertake their final written examinations in their subjects.
+Our examination session is in May.
 These examinations are marked by examiners outside the school and are therefore called External Assessment (EA).

 The weighting of marks between Internal Assessment and External Assessment varies between the subjects.
 However, it is typical that a subject will have Internal Assessment components that count for at least 20% of total marks available.
 Internal Assessment is very important and, if done well, certainly has a positive influence upon final subject grades.
 However, at Hanova we have strict regulations governing all the Internal Assessments.